nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 O(?) quadratic time
 O(N) constant space
 ```
-# partition array into multiple split parts and recursively merge the split pairs into one by sorting.
+# partition array into multiple splitted parts and recursively merge the split pairs into one by sorting.

 |unsorted interval   | unsorted interval | ... |  ... | unsorted interval |
 |    :----:   |          :---: |  :---: |   :---: |   :---: |